cypress-io/cypress-documentation/source/ja/api/commands/invoke.md

 ### Use `.invoke()` to test HTML content

 {% note info %}
-{% url "Check out our example recipe where we use `cy.invoke('text')` to test against HTML content" recipes#Bootstrapping-your-App %}
+{% url "Check out our example recipe where we use `cy.invoke('text')` to test against HTML content in 'Bootstrapping your App" recipes#Server-Communication %}
 {% endnote %}

 ### Properties that are functions are invoked